marchalscott/Crud-Server/README.md

 # RESTful CRUD Node-Server

 # Marchal's Watch Store
-A marketplace where users can trade watches
+A marketplace where users can buy watches

 # Server Process
 I used postman to fill my server with data.